Scribery/tlog/README.md

 Debian-based distros.

-If Systemd Journal support is not required, it can be disabled with configure's "--disable-journal" option, removing the systemd dependency as well.
+If Systemd Journal support is not required, it can be disabled with configure's `--disable-journal` option, removing the systemd dependency as well.

 If you'd like to build `tlog` from the Git source tree, you need to first